Skip to content

 The lead author of the report, George Gray Molina, who is UNDP’s head of strategic policy engagement, said that “while blanket energy subsidies may help in the short term, in the longer term they drive inequality, further exacerbate the climate crisis, and do not soften the immediate blow of the cost-of-living increase as much as targeted cash transfers do.”

-Just a day earlier, five other U.N. agencies reported that global hunger soared to affect almost one-in-10 people on the planet last year even before Russia’s war in Ukraine upended the world’s ‘bread basket.’
-Their estimates show that between 702 million and 828 million people, or 9.8% of the world population, went hungry in 2021.
+A day earlier, five U.N. agencies reported that global hunger soared to affect almost one-in-10 people on the planet last year even before Russia’s war in Ukraine upended the world’s ‘bread basket.'
+Their estimates show between 702 million and 828 million people, or 9.8% of the world population, went hungry in 2021.

 Before the war, the report notes, Russia was the world’s largest and second biggest exporter of natural gas and crude oil, respectively, while Russia and Ukraine together accounted for almost a quarter of global wheat exports, 14 percent of corn exports, and more than half of sunflower oil exports.